Starrylay/Starrylay.github.io/_pages/about.md

 # 🔥 News
-- *2025.07*: &nbsp;🎉🎉 My first-author paper ‘‘A Survey of Controllable Learning: Methods and Applications in Information Retrieval and Recommender Systems’’ is selected for the **Excellent Young Computer Scientists Forum （top 2）in FCS**
+- *2025.07*: &nbsp;🎉🎉 My first-author paper ‘‘A Survey of Controllable Learning: Methods and Applications in Information Retrieval and Recommender Systems’’ is selected for the **Excellent Young Computer Scientists Forum in FCS**
 - *2025.06*: &nbsp;🎉🎉 My first-author paper ‘‘Paragon: Parameter Generation for Controllable Multi-Task Recommendation’ is accepted by **([RecSys 2025](https://recsys.acm.org/recsys25/))**!
 - *2025.06*: &nbsp;🎉🎉 Our paper ‘‘Enhancing Sequential Recommendations through Multi-Perspective Reflections and Iteration’’ is accepted by **([RecSys 2025](https://recsys.acm.org/recsys25/))**!